A Smarter Workplace: 5 Ideas for Improving Work Processes

-- Screenshots which serve as proof of work – An invaluable tool for remote teams.
+- Screenshots which serve as proof of work – An invaluable tool for managing a remote team.

-- Automatically generated timesheets – No more need to manually log and organise hours.
+- Automatically generated timesheets – No more need to manually log and organize hours.

 - To-the-second daily or weekly time reports – An incredible feature, ensuring clients are billed accurately, and contractors paid for time actually spent working.

 The list goes on.
 You can build up a complete understanding of how your team is using its time, which members are the most effective, and where time is being lost.
 If you leverage this data to plug holes, fill downtime and motivate your team, efficiency will go through the roof.